atoraymond/atoraymond/README.md

 My name is Raymond Ato Ghanney, I am a software developer with skill mainly in web developement

+and I am currently learning Go, will look into rust in the future

 - Rise Up Wise Up Eyes Up

 <p>